Cut distance identifying graphon parameters over weak* limits: Introduction

-In Section~\ref{subsec:IndexPumping} we show that each cut distance identifying graphon parameter (with an additional continuity property) can be used for <<index-pumping>> in the Frieze-Kannan regularity lemma.
-This is seems to be new and important.
-Let us recall that the usual index-pumping parameter is the <<mean-square density>>.
-Also, Gowers~\cite{MR2373376} famously used <<octahedral densities>> for his index-pumping in his hypergraph regularity lemma; projected to the 2-uniform case (i.e., graphs), this would correspond to using the $C_{4}$-density for index-pumping.
-Our results in particular imply that any norming graph (notion explained below) can play the same role.
-(However, our result applies only to the setting of the Frieze-Kannan regularity lemma, whereas~\cite{MR2373376} deals with the Szemerédi-type setting, see Conjecture~\ref{conj:SzeIndexPumping}.)
+Starting with Szemerédi's Regularity Lemma~\cite{Szemeredi1978}, the field of regularizations of graphs is now one of the most powerful areas of graph theory.
+In the heart of proofs of these regularity lemmas is a certain <<index-pumping>> parameter.
+Recall that the most common index-pumping parameter is the <<mean-square density>>.
+Sometimes, another index-pumping parameter is more convenient.
+For example, Scott~\cite{Scott} used a slight modification of the mean-square density to get a better handle on sparse graphs.
+Also, Gowers~\cite{MR2373376} famously used <<octahedral densities>> for index-pumping in his hypergraph regularity lemma; projected to the 2-uniform case (i.e., graphs), this would correspond to using the $C_{4}$-density for index-pumping.
+In Section~\ref{subsec:IndexPumping} we show that each cut distance identifying graphon parameter can be used for <<index-pumping>> in the Frieze-Kannan Regularity Lemma (see Proposition~\ref{prop:pumpingCDIGP}).
+Our results in particular imply that any norming graph can play the same role (by Theorem~\ref{thm:norming->step}).